Borsalino: Production

 Borsalino manufacturing has remained faithful to a production process that represents the cultural values of the company, handed down from generation to generation.

-The hats continue to be produced in Alessandria by combining industrial technology and the spirit craftsmanship.
+The hats continue to be produced in Alessandria close to the area of the company's original foundation.
 The felt models, created from fur fibers, require more than 50 manual steps and seven weeks of work to create; the straw models, which are hand twisted, can take up to 6 months for a single hat.

 Borsalino and Alessandria

-The Borsalino business dynasty has made an important contribution to the city of Alessandria, building the aqueduct, the sewerage network, hospital, sanatorium and retirement home.
+The Borsalino business dynasty has made an important contribution to the city of Alessandria, building the aqueduct, the sewerage network, the hospital, the sanatorium and the retirement home.
 The historic headquarters of the company, currently located in Corso 100 Cannoni, now hosts the University of Eastern Piedmont Amedeo Avogadro and the Borsalino Hat Museum.

-In 2016, independent film director Enrica Viola dedicated a documentary to the relationship between Borsalino and Alessandria: Borsalino City was presented at film festivals in Turin, Barcelona and Melbourne.
+In 2016, independent film director Enrica Viola dedicated a documentary to the relationship between Borsalino and Alessandria: Borsalino City was presented at film festivals in Turin, Barcelona, and Melbourne.